nilsrennebarth/debrep/design.rst

   components
     sequence of strings.
-First one is the default for package operations architectures
+First one is the default for package operations componentrules
+    sequence of mappings, each with two keys:

+    packages
+      list of glob patterns
+    component
+      name of component

+    The list is processed in order.
+When a package name matches (via shell globs) one of the items in the list, the package will be added to the corresponding component during add.

+  architectures
     Set of strings.
 It is an error to add a binary package with an architecture not mentioned.
 Optional if defarchitectures is given.